andrewmoles2/rTrainIntroduction/Workshop2/rWorkshop2.md

 # What will this workshop cover?

-In this workshop, the aim is to cover some basics of using variables and vectors in R, as well as a start on using strings.
-We will be covering:
+In this workshop, the aim is to cover some basics of using variables and vectors in R. We will be covering:

 *  Vectors
 *  Introduction to functions